Skip to content

 • Temporary data: Used to save various constants, variables, objects, etc., during the algorithm's execution.

-• Stack frame space: Used to save the context data of the called function.
+• Stack frame space: Used to save the context data of called functions.
 The system creates a stack frame at the top of the stack each time a function is called, and the stack frame space is released after the function returns.

-• Instruction space: Used to store compiled program instructions, which are usually negligible in actual statistics.
+• Instruction space: Used to save compiled program instructions, which are usually ignored in actual statistics.

-When analyzing the space complexity of a program, we typically count the Temporary Data, Stack Frame Space, and Output Data, as shown in Figure 2-15.
+When analyzing the space complexity of a program, we usually count three parts: temporary data, stack frame space, and output data, as shown in the following figure.

 class Node: